 Please note that senior residents will be required to undergo a DBS check.

 Please read the senior resident role description (PDF, 216kB) thoroughly before making an application.
 Please note, the most up-to-date version is January 2015.
 If you see an earlier version you need to refresh your browser (Cntl + F5).

 The deadline for first round applications is 1 March 2015.
 If there are any vacancies left after this date we will advertise again in April/ May.

-A2Dominion Housing Group manages two residences in partnership with the University of Bristol, Deans Court in the City Centre and Woodland Court located on Belgrave Road close to the University precinct.
-A2Dominion student wardens form an integral part of the service provided to students by A2Dominion and work closely with the on site staff team.
+A2Dominion Housing Group manages two residences in partnership with the University of Bristol.
+Deans Court in the City Centre and Woodland Court on Belgrave Road, close to the University campus.
+A2Dominion student wardens form an integral part of the service provided to students by A2Dominion and work closely with the on-site staff team.